psyplot/psyplot/docs/about.rst

   * the user can do his statistical and numerical computations with software like xarray, numpy, scipy, etc. and then use the psyplot visualization methods in the same script
-  * it's modular framework allows to tackle new scientific questions and handle handled them in separate psyplot plugins with it's own formatoptions and plotting methods
+  * its modular framework allows to tackle new scientific questions and handle them in separate psyplot plugins with it's own formatoptions and plotting methods
 - it will always be free and open-source under the GPL License.